alexismberg/Berg_McColl_2021_drylands/README.txt

 This is the R code for the analysis in Berg and McColl (2021), "No projected global drylands expansion under greenhouse warming".

 This code is archived here publicly for reproducibility purposes.
-Please feel free to use, but not modify.
+Please feel free to copy and re-use, but not modify these files here.
 Please contact Alexis Berg (alexis_berg@fas.harvard.edu; alberg82@gmail.com) for any issues/questions.

 This study is based on CMIP5 and ISIMIP modeling results, which the scripts in this repository allow to read and plot.